ClimateRecovery.org

-The science is clear.
+CLIMATE CHANGE The science is clear.
 The future is not.
+What can we do?

 SPEAKERS & TOPICS

-NASA, Solar System Ambassador, and Professor of Aviation and Aerospace
+Climate Science Amaya Davis, PhD NASA, Solar System Ambassador, and Professor of Aviation and Aerospace

 NASA conducts breakthrough research on climate science, enhancing the ability of the international scientific community to advance Earth science using space-based observations.
 The agency's research encompasses solar activity, sea level rise, the temperature of the atmosphere and the oceans, the state of the ozone layer, air pollution, and changes in sea ice and land ice.
 In her talk, Dr. Davis presented some of this robust scientific data and demonstrated how it helps us understand climate change and evaluate the impact of efforts to combat it.
 It also covered creative solutions scientists are pursuing to reduce the effects of climate change.